-If you are a hostel veteran you probably know that tho each hostel has its own rules, there is a general code of behavior, especially if you sleep in a shared room.
+If you are a hostel veteran you probably know that tho each hostel has its own rules, there is a general code of behaviour, especially if you sleep in a shared room.

-If you are a first timer to hostels, than you need to know that as much fun that you can have, while getting to know your new roommates, there are some rules your should be aware of.
+If you are a first-timer to hostels than you need to know that as much fun that you can have while getting to know your new roommates, there are some rules you should be aware of.
 If you don’t want to become the one who bothers everyone.

 General Hostel Etiquette